Best Scope for AK 47 – The 4 Best Optics in 2023

 Still want a different red dot sight for your AK-47?
 Bushnell’s TRS-25 Optic could be just the ticket.

 This shockproof tactical scope is totally waterproof and already adjusted for parallax up to 50 yards away, making it a stellar close-range tactical sight for your AK-47.
-However, I did notice that beyond 50 yards, the parallax becomes more noticeable compared to more advanced optics.
+However, during my trials at longer ranges, I noticed the parallax effect became more apparent beyond 50 yards when compared to other optics with parallax adjustment.
+While not ideal for precision shooting at long range, this is reasonable given the close range purpose of a red dot on an AK-47 platform.
 You can adjust for windage and elevation using small dials on the exterior casing, and this optic can easily be used with a co-witnessing setup with iron sights for even more versatility and flexibility.

 Product Highlights

 The illuminated red dot is the standout feature, as it is a 3 MOA dot design with 11 distinct brightness settings.
-These settings were particularly effective in a variety of lighting conditions, outperforming some of the more expensive red dot sights in dim environments.
+Testing across different lighting conditions, I found the brightness settings to work very well, allowing easy visibility of the dot even in near darkness.
+This level of brightness adjustability exceeds many competing budget red dot sights.
 The brightness settings make it a great choice for use with night vision equipment or for shooting in any ambient light environment, particularly when combined with iron sights.

 Common Problems and How to Deal with Them

 The windage and elevation dials, while functional, aren’t that impressive.
 They don’t come with any markings and aren’t very sticky, so I would not recommend relying on them too much.
-To counter this, I marked my most used settings with a tiny bit of paint, which made it easier to return to known settings after adjustments.
+To improve usability of the turrets, I marked indicator lines using paint which allowed me to index commonly used positions.
+This improved the practical application of making windage and elevation adjustments when needed.
 Then again, odds are you won’t be taking very long-distance shots with your AK-47 if you choose to use this red dot optic in the first place!

 Key Features